GRAINS-Corn, soybeans ease on U.S. Midwest rains, trade worries

 Wheat futures declined as pressure from an advancing U.S. harvest and a firmer U.S. dollar dragged down prices and triggered technical selling.

-Fears of a prolonged U.S.-China trade war hung over grain markets in general a day after the U.S. Treasury Department branded China a currency manipulator.
+Fears of a prolonged U.S.-China trade war hung over grain markets a day after the U.S. Treasury Department branded China a currency manipulator.

 Grains markets shrugged off the optimistic view and remained focused on Midwest weather.
 Corn and soybeans are heading into key production phases when stressful conditions can hurt yield prospects.